 - Compassion Community Clinic: For indigent dental care – $1500

 - Various Donations: Minor contributions to Women and Family Shelter, The Sheriff’s Walkabout Program and the Women’s and children’s Center of the Sierras totalling $3100.

-Grand Priory of the Americas > Priory of the Western United States > Western Military Commandery
+Grand Priory of the United States and Central America > Priory of San Francisco Bay > Western Military Commandery

 - Semper Fi Fund: The most reputable fund focussed on wounded Veterans. $12,500.